Parable of the Renegades

-“I see, so it’s best to have someone looking out for you,” Viola said, thankful that the worst didn’t happen to her during her stint so far.
+“I see, so it’s best to have someone looking out for you,” Viola said, thankful that the worst didn’t happen during her stint so far.

 From Viola’s point of view, she was a newcomer to Cameron’s Feint, meaning she had to start over in a lot of things such as developing a circle of friends or becoming familiar with what’s around her new home, the latter being the reason why she was wandering around San Desquiciado in the first place.
 It also left her at ease to know a friend of her cousin was willing to watch her back.

-“Then,” she clasped her hands together as she made puppy-dog eyes, “would you mind if I tag along with you, at least until we’re out of here?”
+“Then,” she clasped her hands together as she made puppy-dog eyes, “would it be alright if I tag along with you, at least until we’re out of here?”

 “Definitely!”
-Davis said once more, but this time with rejoicing.
+Davis said once more, but this time with a lot of rejoicing.

 Viola had to pinch herself not to laugh.
 It took almost no effort to wrap Davis around her cutesy little finger.

-That was one of the sweetest thank yous he’d ever heard.
-Davis nearly fainted and ascended to Heaven but that would mean leaving Viola behind so he forced himself to come back to life before he could hit the ground.
+That had to be one of the sweetest thank yous he’d ever heard.
+Davis nearly fainted and ascended to Heaven but that would mean leaving Viola behind so he forced himself back to life before he could hit the ground.
 Of course, that was all an exaggeration.